What is Concordis?

 Step 1: The Challenge

 Users come to Concordis with issues they want investigated.
 The process begins when they issue a challenge.
 The challenge can be directed to any person, organization, or community of interest.
-The challenge creates a single node map and opens a crowdfunding campaign which will support the development of a map around the topic of the challenge.
+The challenge - if it does not refer to an existing Concordis argument map - creates a Concordis argument map with a single node and opens a crowdfunding campaign which will support the development of a Concordis argument map around the topic of the challenge.

 Step 2: Crowdfunding the Map

-Concordis promotes the map through the site, email campaigns and social media, and seeks crowdfunding to pay for research and construction.
+Concordis promotes its argument maps through the site, email campaigns and social media, and seeks crowdfunding to pay for research and construction.
 Any amount may be donated, but work on the map might not begin until a challenge crowdfunding campaign reaches $10,000.
-After that, the campaign continues indefinitely.
-Either whole maps or individual nodes can be funded in this way.
+After that, the campaign continues indefinitely as long as there is interest in further exploration of the topic.
+Either whole argument maps or individual nodes can be funded in this way.
 The basic budget for any single map is as follows:

-9% of the initial $10,000 (or a lesser threshold, as determined solely by Concordis and its staff) goes to Concordis up front for maintenance of the site and provision of the service.
+9% of the initial $10,000 (or a lesser threshold, as determined solely by Concordis and its staff) goes to Concordis for maintenance of the site and provision of the service.

-Concordis negotiates fees with the map architect, who will coordinate research and interact with subject matter experts (SMEs).
+Concordis negotiates fees with the map architect (also called the "editor"), who will coordinate research and interact with any needed subject matter experts (SMEs).

 Concordis negotiates fees with the map administrator, who will approve expenditures, interact with donors and Concordis staff, and hold accountability for QA and compliance with Concordis community standards.